How to Tuck in a Shirt

 Military Tuck

-This method is the most common and surefire way to make sure that your shirt stays tucked in for the long haul through the day.
-The method is simple and involves hiding excess fabric that might balloon around your waist.
 First, grab the shirt by the edges and pull it out so it is taut around your midsection.
 Then, crease and fold the fabric back in on itself, creating a small fold.
 Then tuck the shirt in, making sure the fold lines up with your hips.
 The crease is hidden by the curve of your hips so it gives the shirt a tapered look that slims your waist.

-The military tuck is especially useful if you have a dress shirt that might be a little bit too big around the waist.
-The fold and tuck method hides the extra fabric while still giving you plenty of space to move around.
 It also matches well with shirts that have a box pleat around the back because they help create a distinct triangular shape to your back.
-The only downside of this method is that it can come out through the day and you might need to periodically readjust it.
+The only downside of the military tuck is that it can come out through the day and you might need to periodically readjust it.

 Underwear Tuck

 The underwear tuck is another common shirt tucking method that allows you to wear an undershirt without that annoying bunching that can happen when you tuck in the top layer.
 With the underwear tuck, you tuck the undershirt into your underwear first then tuck your shirt into your trousers like normal.
-This method will keep your undershirt smooth and remove any visible lines.
-The cleaner separation of fabrics will help you avoid that annoying muffin-top appearance that can happen when

 The underwear tuck also reduces the friction between the shirt layers, which gives you more freedom and flexibility to move around.

-The Classic
+The Classic Tuck

-The classic method of tucking your shirt is to just unzip your pants, put the tails in, then zip your pants back up.
-This method works best when you have a form-fitting shirt with no pleats around the back.
-It allows the shirt to sit naturally around your body and produces relatively little bunching or folds.
 The main problem with this kind of tuck though is that unless the shirt is fairly fitted, then there might be some extra fabric you will have to deal with.
 In those cases, your best option is to opt for the military tuck to hide that extra fabric.
 If you try this method with a shirt that opens out at the waist, then you will get some weird bunching and that dreaded ballooning effect.

 Shirt Stays

 This method requires an extra accessory so it might not be an option for everyone, but a decent pair of shirt stays can solve your shirt tucking woes.
 Shirt stays attach to your socks and hem of your shirt, pulling it down to make sure it stays tucked in no matter how you move.
-Shirt Stays are usually made from a stretchy elastic material with metal clips on the sides.
+Shirt stays are usually made from a stretchy elastic material with metal clips on the sides.

 The downside to shirt stays is that not everyone has them and some people might find them uncomfortable to wear for extended periods of time.
 Also, the metal pincers and pulling action can stretch your socks out of shape if they are not thick enough.
 However, they do an excellent job of keeping your shirt tucked in no matter what position you find yourself resting in.